* Dow and S&P 500 hit fresh highs on Bernanke, earnings

 NEW YORK, July 18 Stock markets worldwide

-extended a recent rally on Thursday as investors were assured
+extended their rally on Thursday as investors felt assured the

-that the U.S. Federal Reserve would unwind its accommodative
+Federal Reserve would unwind its accommodative stimulus measures

 Fed Chairman Ben Bernanke testified before Congress for a